*** ONLINE AS OF AUGUST 5, 2011 ***

 Text Coming Soon!

-The West Washington Street Bridge, which spans the Shenango River in New Castle, is seen here in c1876.
-It was built by the Wrought Iron Bridge Company of Canton, Ohio, in the early 1870’s.
-The river was much wider back then and was soon about half that width.
-The old canal dam can be seen to the right and the towpath of the former Beaver & Erie Canal is visible along the far bank.
-The First Christian Church (minus its tall steeple?) is visible in background, while the old St. Mary’s Catholic Church is visible to far left.
-The bridge was the center of ongoing dispute between the city/county and the PRR, which later built tracks underneath the both sides of the bridge.
+An overhead view of the metal West Washington Street Bridge, which was built by the Wrought Iron Bridge Company of Canton, Ohio, in 1875.
+The bridge was the center of ongoing dispute between the city/county and the Pennsylvania Railroad (PRR), which later laid tracks on the both sides of the bridge.
 Street cars also ran across this bridge and it required constant repair.
-It was replaced in 1904 with a newer bridge, which was in service until replaced with a modern span in 1975-76.
-Full Size
+It was refurbished many times and was in service until replaced with a modern span that opened in July 1976.
+(1939)

 Comments